Kimberlee97/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F15A-4/tp/releases/).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for Homey.

 4. Open the command terminal (as in Step 1), and change directory using the command `cd` into the folder you put the jar file in.<br>
    <box type="tip" seamless>